 Almost as soon as I began writing, I realized that the story I needed to tell was simpler and leaner.
 Those first four seasons at Maplehurst were more quiet and watchful than busy and industrious, and the book needed to reflect that.

-In collaboration with the talented designer and illustrator Jennifer Tucker of Little House Studio, I’ve created four autumn-themed pages from that book of my dreams.
+In collaboration with the talented designer and illustrator Jennifer Tucker of Little House Studio, I’ve created four spring-themed pages from that book of my dreams.

 They are free for every one of my email subscribers to download and print.

-One comes from my kitchen, two from the garden, and one from my bookshelves.
+One comes from my kitchen, two from nature, and one from my bookshelves.
 Each page offers something practical and beautiful wrapped up in my own lyrical point of view.